 Thanks to Netflix excitement for the show is currently through the roof and Cobra Kai season three on the way.
 So, let’s take a look at everything we know about the show’s next season.

-What Is Happening in Cobra Kai Season Three?
+What’s Happening In Cobra Kai Season 3

 Of course, Cobra Kai season 3 can’t happen without the rivalry between Daniel LaRusso (Ralph Macchio) and Johnny Lawrence (William Zabka).
 In the trailer, we see Daniel telling Johnny, “what did you think would happen?”
 Maybe it has something to do with John Kreese (Martin Kove) taking over the Cobra Kai dojo.